PalmerinErwerle/BoosterHub-app/README.md

 Android Webview app for BoosterHub.

-Made with Ionic & Angular using Cordova InAppBrowser plugin.
+Developed with Ionic & Angular using Cordova InAppBrowser plugin.